PlanetScale Review 2026: Pricing, Postgres, Vitess & Free Tier Reality

 These guides connect this tool page to higher-intent comparison, alternatives, pricing, and stack decisions.

-Best vector database toolsCompare Pinecone, Weaviate, Qdrant, Chroma, and Supabase.📖 Read Next
+Best vector database toolsCompare Pinecone, Weaviate, Qdrant, Chroma, and Supabase.Send it to a teammate or save it for the next renewal check.

 More database reviews you might find useful